DataONEorg/rdataone/README.txt

 Troubleshooting
 ---------------
 1. Java version on Mac OS X
-  -- even though my user default for Java was 1.6, rJava still uses 1.5 -- even switching to 1.6 under root doesn't help
+  -- even though my user default for Java was 1.6, at times rJava still uses 1.5 -- even switching to 1.6 under root doesn't help
-  -- thus, classes compiled under 1.6 won't run in rJava -- recompile with -source 1.5 -target 1.5 and things should work -- still need to determine how to get things to work under 1.6 -- I wrote a utility method to determine the java version used in rJava,
+  -- thus, classes compiled under 1.6 sometimes won't run in rJava -- recompile with -source 1.5 -target 1.5 and things should work -- in recent versions of rJava, Java 1.6 code is working fine -- I wrote a utility method to determine the java version used in rJava,
      execute it as:
      > d1.javaversion()